Snyder005/ucd-scripts/docs/AcquisitionConfigDocumentation.md

 ### DESCRIPTION Section

-The `DESCRIPTION` section allows for a top-level, human-readable description of the purpose of the data acquisition configuration file.
+The `DESCRIPTION` section is an optional section that allows for a top-level, human-readable description of the purpose of the data acquisition configuration file.
 This description can span multiple lines, and will be recorded in the output of the human-readable log file.

 Example: